-To understand the nail-biter that was Stripe’s potential IPO tease requires a brief recap of how the company got here: Having been around since 2010, and with liquidity events throughout the years, Stripe is no newbie to equity compensation.
-In 2014, the fintech began offering its employees restricted stock units (RSUs) in lieu of stock options, a common practice for valuable tech companies that are IPO bound.
+To understand the nail-biter that was Stripe’s potential IPO tease requires a brief recap of how the company got here: Founded in 2010, Stripe has gone through several liquidity events over the years and is no stranger to equity compensation.
+In 2014, the fintech began offering its employees restricted stock units (RSU) instead of traditional stock options, a common practice for valuable tech companies that are IPO bound.
 The kicker here is that RSUs come with a major caveat: an expiration date.
 A liquidity event of some kind must occur before RSUs reach the end of their 10-year shelf life, otherwise more than 10,000 employees and alumni would lose their valuable equity altogether.

-On January 26, 2023, Stripe emailed employees with intentions to allow them to sell their stock holdings, but details of the liquidity event were unclear.
+On January 26, 2023, Stripe informed employees with intentions to allow them to sell their stock holdings, but the details were unclear.
 Less than two months later, on March 16, the company announced that it had raised more than $7 billion in Series I financing at a $50 billion valuation, which is significantly lower than its 2021 valuation.
 In an ideal world, Stripe would have likely opted for an IPO, but it’s not a good time considering current stock market conditions.
 If anything, the company’s private deal will further delay its plans to go public.

 The Information claims Stripe’s Series I is the largest venture capital deal of all time.
 The liquidity event is even being compared to Uber’s 2017 deal with SoftBank, which we wrote about in real time.